almightynassar/almighty-rpg-manager/README.md

 This app is geared for D&D5E and a homebrew campaign, but can be edited via the files located in `src/assets/data` on [GitHub](https://github.com/almightynassar/almighty-rpg-manager).

-For the latest release you can use on your device, please check the [releases page](https://github.com/almightynassar/almighty-rpg-manager/releases).
+For the latest release that you can use on your device, please check the [releases page](https://github.com/almightynassar/almighty-rpg-manager/releases).

 ## Getting Started
 Install the dependencies: